gingasan/gingasan.github.io/_pages/about.md

 ---

 Hey guys, this is 伍鸿秋 (Hongqiu Wu).
 I am now a PhD student in Deptment of CS, Shanghai Jiao Tong University.
-My research interest is AI for games, world modeling, and error correction.
+My research interest is user generated content, virtual world modeling, and error correction.
 I'm serveing as reviewer for ACL/EMNLP/COLING/NeurIPS.

 I'm currently working as a research intern at miHoYo.